kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/the-writing-process.md

 4. **Revising (Week 5)**

-    The goal of the revising and editing step is to evaluate your draft to see if it achieves your purpose.
+    The goal of the revising step is to evaluate your draft to see if it achieves your purpose.
 If not, you can revise the content until it does.

 5. **Editing & Proofreading (Week 5)**